-- Levies SSS charges (System Support Service)/Cairt Charges (if applicable)/PSO Levy (Public Service Obligation); and - Use of System charges (UoS) these are the costs of transmission and distribution of electricity through the NIE Ltd network to homes and business.
+- Levies SSS charges (System Support Service)/Cair_t Charges (if applicable)/PSO Levy (Public Service Obligation); and - Use of System charges (UoS) these are the costs of transmission and distribution of electricity through the NIE Ltd network to homes and business.

-These costs are regulated because they are levied to recover the costs of parts of the electricity industry which are natural monopolies.
+These costs are regulated because they are levied to recover the costs of those parts of the electricity industry which are natural monopolies.
 Independent suppliers are free to enter the market and purchase power.
 They will usually add on the charges outlined above before setting the final price to sell to customers.
 This is because they are required to pay these charges in order to transport the power to the customer.

-For the purpose of setting a 1 April 2015 tariff, forecast estimates for these network components have been used to derive the Power NI revenue requirement for them.
-This is due to the fact that the tariffs for the network components were set in October 2014.
-The next date for any new network tariff rates will be October 2015.
-An increase for RPI has been assumed for these elements in the absence of actual tariff rates from October 2015 onwards.
+For the purpose of setting a 1 April 2016 tariff, forecast estimates for these network components have been used to derive the Power NI revenue requirement for them over the next 24 months.
+This is due to the fact that the tariffs for the network components were set in October 2015 (October 15 actual tariff unit rates are used for first six months of the Power NI tariff forecast).
+The next date for any new network tariff rates will be October 2016 - so forecasts for these costs are included in the tariff calculations.
+Generally speaking, an increase for RPI has been assumed for these elements in the absence of actual tariff rates from October 2016 onwards.
+It is important to note that Power NI's tariffs will be adjusted in future depending on the actual cost out-turns that materialise, the forecasts used at this time are simply for initial tariff setting purposes.